jazzband/django-oauth-toolkit/docs/tutorial/tutorial_02.rst

 Make your API
 -------------
-We start were we left the :doc:`part 1 of the tutorial <tutorial_01>`: you have an authorization server and we want it to provide an API to access some kind of resources.
+We start where we left the :doc:`part 1 of the tutorial <tutorial_01>`: you have an authorization server and we want it to provide an API to access some kind of resources.
 We don't need an actual resource, so we will simply expose an endpoint protected with OAuth2: let's do it in a *class based view* fashion!